dao-xyz/peerbit/docs/components/encoding/encoding.md

 - Deterministic behavior is important.
 With a fixed-order encoding, you can be sure that encoding messages will yield the same output every time.
 In contrast to JSON, where fields can be serialized in any order.

 - Versioning.
-With Borsh, you can define data that works in a distributed context, and migrations make migrations easy and reliable.
+With Borsh, it is easy to provide data distriminators (version info) that makes migrations easy and reliable.

 Below is an example how one would encode a "Post" object with Borsh encoding.